What is happening with the nurses pay rise?

 The debate around a nurses pay rise is highly politically contentious, and as politically sensitive, as it gets.

 Those calling for a higher pay rise for NHS nurses firstly point to the value and nature of the work being done by the profession.
 They argue that people do not enter nursing because of the money, and point to the sacrifices and challenges faced by nurses on the front line in dealing with the 2020/21 coronavirus pandemic.
-The British Medical Association (BMA) has described the proposed 1% rise as a “dereliction of the Government’s moral duty”, whilst the Royal College of Nursing has called for a 12.5% pay increase for nurses.
+The British Medical Association (BMA) previously described the proposed 1% rise as a “dereliction of the Government’s moral duty”, whilst the Royal College of Nursing continues to call for a 12.5% pay increase for nurses.

-Secondly, nursing unions argue that a 1% award represents a real term reduction in nursing salaries given that current estimates for Consumer Price Index inflation were 1.5% in 2021.
-Attention is also drawn to how public sector pay as a whole, has remained stagnant during the previous decade.
-The Institute for Fiscal Studies estimating that in real terms, average public sector earnings fell by 1.3% between 2010 and 2020.
+Secondly, nursing unions argue that the proposed 2021/22 increases in nurses pay still constitute a real term reduction in nursing salaries given that current estimates for Consumer Price Index inflation, Attention is also drawn to how public sector pay as a whole, has remained stagnant during the previous decade.
+The Institute for Fiscal Studies estimated that in real terms, average public sector earnings fell by 1.3% between 2010 and 2020.

 Thirdly it is suggested that increasing the pay of nurses will help with the profession’s battles against retention and recruitment.
 It is argued that if retention levels were maintained, then there would be savings to made both in recruitment costs, and the fees paid for agency workers.
 The Department of Health has detailed how, overall, NHS hospitals in England spent £2.4 billion on agency and contract staff in 2017/18, 2018/19, and 2019/20.